Future of Kansas State Fair racetrack undetermined after public meeting

 People pleaded emotionally, sharing what the track means to them.

 “Racing is in my blood.
-I race, me and my son race,” said Mel Hambelton Ford General Manager Phil Nightingale.
+I race, me and my son race,” said Phil Nightingale, Mel Hambelton Ford general manager.

 People cheered Nightingale on, hoping the track stays.

 “This is the biggest energy Hutch has seen for a long time.
-It matters to a lot of people,” said Larned Mayor and Save Our Track Organizer William Nusser.
+It matters to a lot of people,” said William Nusser, Larned mayor and Save Our Track organizer.

 “It needs to stay.
-I mean, it will disappoint so many people,” said Hutchinson Resident, Lorrie Foos.
+I mean, it will disappoint so many people,” said Lorrie Foos, Hutchinson resident.

 Groups presented two proposals to save the track.